-SaaS Email Sequences: Transactional System, Template Engine, Queuing, and Analytics
+SaaS Email Sequences: Transactional System, Template Engine, Queuing

 Build a production SaaS email infrastructure: transactional email service with React Email templates, BullMQ queue for reliable delivery, drip sequence scheduling, open/click tracking, and unsubscribe handling.